h4775346/l2tp-manager/FIXES-SUMMARY.md

 - **Automatic Route Application**: After successfully adding a route, the system now automatically applies it using the `applyRoutes` function
 - **Enhanced Deletion**: The `deletePeerRoute` function now attempts to remove the route from both the configuration file and the actual routing table
+- **User Deletion Enhancement**: When a user is deleted, all routes associated with that user are now automatically removed
 - **Better Error Handling**: Improved error reporting to provide more detailed feedback to the user
 - **Return Code Checking**: Properly check return codes from CLI commands to ensure operations succeeded